avigad/mathematics_in_lean_source/source/logic.rst

-for dealing with convergence in vastly more general terms, not only abstracting away particular features of the domain and codomain, but also abstracting over different *modes* of convergence.
+for dealing with convergence in vastly more general terms, not only abstracting away particular features of the domain and codomain, but also abstracting over different types of convergence.